Are Utilities Included When Renting a Room in Los Angeles?

 -

-Others require tenants to split utilities with roommates
+Others require tenants to split bills with roommates

 -